Lomudru/Omio/README.md

 This project is for a candidacy at TicTacTrip

-## How many time it take me to do it ?
+## How many time it took me to do it ?

 I made the search bar in 6 days but i got a lot of difficulties dues at the fact i don't know ReactJs.